 What Goes On In Their Head?

-- Language: Your pet does not understand what “sit” means.
-They only understand that if they do the “sit” thing a treat might come.
-Every owners will talk to their dog without translating the words they use.
+Language: Your pet does not understand what “sit” means.
+They only understand that if they do the “sit”, a treat reward is coming.
+Every owner will talk to their dog without translating the words they use.
 In the Chihuahua example, “Stop It” was just random gibberish followed by affection.
-So in the dogs eyes he was getting rewarded for growling.
+So in the dog’s eyes he was getting rewarded for growling.

 Jumping On Strangers